Veracruz Mexico Travel Guide

 Pros: Good weather balance, fewer crowds, better prices.

-Cons: May can be quite warm and humid; slight chance of tropical systems in early November.
+Cons: May can be quite warm and humid; slight chance of tropical systems at the beginning of November.

-This is the time to cheapest rates on accommodations and flights.
+This is the time for the cheapest rates on accommodations and flights.
 Tourists are fewer, allowing a more relaxed experience at attractions.
-The landscape becomes verdant and lush from the rains.
+The landscape becomes lush and green from the rains.

 Pros: Lowest prices, fewer crowds, lush scenery.